jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Well, at least many of our students, teachers, and workers can learn, work, and collaborate from home in these tough times.

 WHAT!
-You’re still driving to work!
+You're still driving to work!
 Or worse, your work or school is closed!

 What the fuck is wrong with your laptop and the internet at home?
 Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), great fires (Fort McMurray 2016), floods (New Jersey 2012), and blizzards (every winter in North America)?

-Of course we didn't have a plan for this Covid-19 outbreak.
+Of course, we didn't have a plan for this Covid-19 outbreak.
 Because we don't have a plan for any disaster.
-And that's because our way of life is being controlled by a select amount of people looking to protect their high-paying jobs.
+Because our way of life is controlled by a select amount of people looking to protect their high-paying positions.

 I was insurance claims adjuster for eight years, the person with the checkbook you talk to after car accidents and house fires.
-And even in an industry that supposed to plan for the worst and promote a low-risk lifestyle, all of us adjusters had to drive into an office during heat-waves, blizzards, and ice-storms.
+Despite promoting a low-risk lifestyle, the industry still didn't prepare for disasters.
+We adjusters were forced to drive in heat-waves, blizzards, and ice-storms.

 It's quite surreal to speak with people who had a horrible car crash on the same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
-But not when there's three feet of snow on the streets.
+But not when the streets have three feet of snow.

 This speaks to our society's fundamental problem.
-Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in the good times.
+Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in good times.

-It's our own fault.
-Our society is shutting down during this coronavirus pandemic, because we've given the levers of power in our schools, companies, bureaucracies, and hospitals to the same people that were giving us unhappy lives.
+It's our own fault our society is shutting down during this coronavirus pandemic.
+We gave the levers of power in our schools, companies, bureaucracies, and hospitals to the same people that were giving us unhappy lives.

+Should we really have expected better?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JitteryBrokenFlickertailsquirrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound._

 ## Unhappy is a Sign of an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
-And now, sadly, it's obvious for everyone to see and feel everytime we hear "the virus is getting closer".
+And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile, because our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, banks, and so many other industries, for generations.
+Our society is fragile because our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, banks, and so many other industries, for generations.

 As a result, when do use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And having a two-way radio so you can tell the rescuers where you are.

 But, why would the eight different bosses give you the power to have your say?
-They're living large on money and prestige, and the one with the money has the control, and the one who needs it, are under control.
+They're living large on money and prestige, and the one with the money has the control, and the one who needs it, is under control.

 So, now, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're all watching CNN, reading random bullshit, and wondering how we'll earn a livng while a novel disease is searching the globe for human hosts.
+But, we're all watching CNN, reading random bullshit, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

 That's so stupid.

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.

 Internet Age technology can empower us against with crisis far better.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
-If done sooner we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.
+If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

-In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and made a simple and secure prescription database.
+In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database.
 This prescription app would cost just a few million to make.
-A virtually free price considering it would could have prevented [500,000 doctor prescribed opiod overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)
+A virtually free price considering it would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

-But, the people on Main Street didn’t use internet technologies to upgrade our civilization.
-Instead, we listened to “eight different” bosses drone on about memos and mission statements.
+But, the people on Main Street didn't use internet technologies to upgrade our civilization.
+Instead, we listened to "eight different" bosses drone on about memos and mission statements.

-When nagging about TPS reports made us unhappy we bought bigger TVs, cars, and houses.
-When the middle-class got too angry we'd turn to Left and Right politics.
-We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make society better.
+When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
+When the middle-class got too angry, we'd turn to Left and Right politics.
+We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make society better.

 It wasn't.

 In fact, the combination of self-interested corporate and government bureaucrats stagnating our society, and Left/Right politics not improving anything kept making us unhappier.
 And now we're paying for it.
-Beause we're depending on our society's weakened health-care system to stop this pandemic.
+Because we're depending on our society's weakened health-care system to stop this pandemic.

 PICTURE
-_Over-buying stuff is what average people are told and expected to do.
+_Over-buying stuff is what ordinary people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
-We could if we believed in a new philosophy that freed us from heavy bureaucracy, and made us realize our salvation is reaching for new technologies._
+We could if we believed in a new philosophy that freed us from massive bureaucracy, and made us realize our salvation is reaching for new technologies._

 ## Our Old Health Care System

 In this TED talk from 2015, Dr. Alieta Eck discusses how much of a let-down being a doctor is.
-You see, when she started medical school in the early ’80s, she thought practicing medicine meant making deep connections with patients.
+You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Dr. Eck got something far different.
-To her sadness, the Main Street economy where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.
+To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was ever more micro-managing bureaucrats.
-Since 1970, the valuable administration of clincs and hopsitals was taken over by government and corporate bureaucrats.
+Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate bureaucrats.
 These people worked hard to create ever more paperwork to put themselves in between doctors and their patients.
-That's why our society doesn't have "Medical FaceTime" or “InstaHealth” apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.
+That's why our society doesn't have "Medical FaceTime" or "InstaHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 These apps would put many micro-managing middlemen out of a job.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
-_"Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power._
+_ "Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power._

 The above is the almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.

-We didn’t notice.
+We didn't notice it.
 Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
-Or, we’ve been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking a side for (or against) policies like Obama-care.
+Or, we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
 A 3500% increase in government and corporate middlemen means hospital cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

-> A lab inspector from the state came, and wanted to know who was running this (lab) machine.
+> A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
-That's an example of mindless bureaucray. _Dr.
+That's an example of mindless bureaucracy. _Dr.
 Alieta Eck._ https://youtu.be/mafghkNmKgo?t=54

-Talk to anyone on the frontline of today’s pandemic and ask them if they feel ready.
+Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Surgical masks are running low.
 Cleaners don't have enough disinfectant chemicals.
 Hand sanitizers are empty.
 Even with so many bureaucrats, no one was planning for a disaster.

-Likewise, whenever there is a storm, car and property adjusters are also scrambling to keep up with all the phone calls begging for help.
+Likewise, whenever there is a storm, car and property adjusters also scramble to keep up with all the phone calls.
 Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 There is no good reason.
 But like I said above, the powerful won't give regular people a fair deal if they don't have to.

-It’s sad if you think about it.
+It's sad if you think about it.
 Because it's like we're extras watching this pandemic, instead of being active players in it.

 I mean, a person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

-If you believe in Leftist politics, explain how more regulations, or single-payer health insurance will help us prepare for the next pandemic.
-Insurance is important, but have a vote on the issue and move on.
-There's many other ways to improve our health-care system such as comparative analysis of treatments, or making every insurance easier to use.
+If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
+Coverage is essential, but have a vote on the issue and move on.
+There are many other ways to improve our health-care system, such as comparative analysis of treatments, or making every insurance more natural to use.

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
-Then how is more corporate employment the best way to make regular people more secure in the future.
+Then how is more corporate employment the best way to make regular people more secure in the future?

-Moreover, the Left's love of a government safety net, and the Right's insistence that "the markets" bring prosperity is proving itself to be lacking.
+Moreover, the Left's love of a government safety net and the Right's insistence that "the markets" bring prosperity is proving itself to be lacking.
 Neither are guarantees regular people can depend on.
-Government aid is weeks away, if it comes at all.
+Government aid is weeks away if it comes at all.
 And the stock markets recent plunge wiped out many personal savings.
-Why should regular people depend on such undependenablee support systems?
+Why should regular people depend on such undependable support systems?

-The truth is, at this moment, people need solar panels, stores of food in their cellars, a reliable and local supply system, self-serve education system, seamless communication with medical professionals, easy tests for the corona virus, and the ability to still make a living even if disaster strikes.
+The truth is, at this moment, people need solar panels, stores of food in their cellars,  and a reliable and local supply system.
+Even better would be online education, seamless communication with medical professionals, easy tests for the virus, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
-With todays electronics and software we don't need to depend on Big Government or Big Business.
+With today's electronics and software, we don't need to depend on Big Government or Big Business.
 We can have it all without these middlemen.

 If someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then comment that we have the tools of science fiction, just not the way of life.